 A refund of Netherlands withholding dividend tax is available to an entity resident in another EU member state, Norway, Iceland, or Liechtenstein if (i) this entity is not subject to corporate income tax there and (ii) this entity would not be subject to Netherlands corporate income tax, if this entity would be tax resident in the Netherlands for corporate income tax purposes and (iii) this entity is not comparable to an investment institution (fiscale beleggingsinstelling) or exempt investment institution (vrijgestelde beleggingsinstelling).
-Furthermore, a similar refund of Netherlands dividend withholding tax may be available to an entitiy resident in another country, under the additional conditions that (i) the Aegon common shares are considered portfolio investments for purposes of article 63 (taking into account article 64) of the Treaty on the functioning of the European Union and (ii) the Netherlands can exchange information with this other country in line with the international standards for the exchange of information.
+Furthermore, a similar refund of Netherlands dividend withholding tax may be available to an entity resident in another country, under the additional conditions that (i) the Aegon common shares are considered portfolio investments for purposes of article 63 (taking into account article 64) of the Treaty on the functioning of the European Union and (ii) the Netherlands can exchange information with this other country in line with the international standards for the exchange of information.

-A (partial) refund of Netherlands dividend withholding tax is available to a holder of Aegon common shares resident in another EU member state, Norway, Iceland or Liechtenstein if (i) this holder of Aegon common shares is not subject to Netherlands individual income tax or Netherlands corporate income tax with respect to the income from the Aegon common shares and (ii) such Netherlands dividend withholding tax is higher than the Netherlands individual income tax or Netherlands corporate income tax would have been had this holder of Aegon common shares been tax resident in the Netherlands, after taking into account a possible refund based on the Netherlands Dividend Withholding Tax Act 1965 (Wet op de dividendbelasting 1965) or a refund based on a treaty for the avoidance of double taxation with respect to taxes on income, and (iii) no credit based on a treaty for the avoidance of double taxation with respect to taxes on income is granted in the state in which the holder of Aegon common shares is tax resident, for the full amount of Netherlands dividend withholding tax withheld.
+A (partial) refund of Netherlands dividend withholding tax is available to a holder of Aegon common shares resident in another EU member state, Norway, Iceland or Liechtenstein if (i) this holder of Aegon common shares is not subject to Netherlands individual income tax or Netherlands corporate income tax with respect to the income from the Aegon common shares and (ii) such Netherlands dividend withholding tax is higher than the Netherlands individual income tax or Netherlands corporate income tax would have been had this holder of Aegon common shares been tax resident in the Netherlands, after taking into account a possible refund based on the Netherlands Dividend Withholding Tax Act 1965 (Wet op de dividendbelasting 1965) or a refund based on a treaty for the avoidance of double taxation with respect to taxes on income, and (iii) no credit based on a treaty for the avoidance of double taxation with respect to taxes on income, and (iii) no credit based on a treaty for the avoidance of double taxation with held.
 Furthermore, a similar refund of Netherlands dividend withholding tax may be available to a holder of Aegon common shares resident in another country, under the additional conditions that (i) the Aegon common shares are considered portfolio investments for purposes of article 63 (taking into account article 64) of the Treaty on the functioning of the European Union and (ii) the Netherlands can exchange information with this other country in line with the international standards for the exchange of information.